 The Seal of the Baobab

-The Order No 60-26 of October 10, 1960 stipulates in its Article 2:“The seals, stamps, and tablets of high-level institutions of State, Ministers, courts and tribunals, notaries, and any public institution or authority shall bear the Baobab as it appears on the Seal of the State, with the legend “Republic of Senegal” and the stamp of the public institution or authority to which they are intended.”
+“The seals, stamps, and tablets of the highest institutions of the State, Ministries, courts and tribunals, notaries, and any public institution or authority shall bear the Baobab as it appears on the Seal of the State, with the words “Republic of Senegal” and the stamp of the public institution or authority for which they are used.”